The theft of catalytic converters from cars isn’t a new crime, but it has increased significantly in recent times.

 Is Catloc available for my Toyota?

-Catloc devices are available for a proportion of our range, but not all.
+Catloc devices are available for a growing proportion of our range, but not all.
 We recommend speaking to your local Toyota centre.

 How much does it cost to replace a catalytic converter?